The Lending and Secured Finance Review: Nigeria

 A fixed or floating charge may also be created on an immovable property.
 A fixed charge is created over a specific immovable property of the chargor, thereby restricting the right of the chargor to deal with the asset without the consent of the chargee.
 However, a floating charge may be taken over a whole or specific immovable property owned by the chargee.
 A floating charge does not attach to a specific asset until there is a specific event that will cause the charge to crystallise.

 To create an enforceable legal mortgage or a fixed charge over an immovable property, the security interest must be duly perfected as required under Nigerian law.
 The deed creating the legal mortgage or the fixed charge is required to be stamped (with ad valorem stamp duty being payable) and the consent of the governor of the state where the land is situated must be obtained.
 In addition to the requirement that the deed must be registered at the relevant land's registry, where the party providing the security is a company, the deed must be registered at the Corporate Affairs Commission (CAC).
+Registration of a charge at the CAC will constitute constructive notice of the matters specified in the particulars of the charge.

 Similarly, security may also be taken over shares of a company incorporated in Nigeria by way of a mortgage or a charge.
 To take a legal mortgage over shares, the mortgagor must transfer legal title to the shares to the lender, on the condition that the shares will be transferred back to the borrower on repayment of the loan.
 The lender must be registered in the company's register of members as the owner of the shares.
 An equitable mortgage of shares is created by depositing the share certificates with the lender or a security trustee appointed by the lender.
 Where an equitable mortgage is created, legal title to the shares is not transferred to the mortgagee (bank or security trustee).

 Security can also be taken over shares by way of a fixed or a floating charge.
 Under Nigerian law, there is no requirement to register a share charge at the CAC where the nature of the security created is a fixed charge or a legal mortgage.
 A floating charge over shares, however, is required to be registered at the CAC.
 Though a fixed charge over shares is not a registrable instrument, certain practitioners have increasingly been filing a fixed charge as a miscellaneous document at the CAC, to notify third parties that conduct a search on the records of the company creating the charge of the existence of the charge.
 To facilitate enforcement of the security, lenders usually require the borrowers to execute a blank share transfer form.
+The Companies and Allied Matters Act also requires any person claiming to be interested in any shares, dividend or interest on them to serve on the company a notice of interest in order to protect his or her interest in these shares.16 Upon receipt of the notice of interest, the company is required to enter in its register of members the fact that notice has been served on the company.
+The effect of this notice is that the company will be precluded from transferring or making any payment contrary to the terms of the notice until the expiration of 42 days' notice to the claimant to the proposed transfer or payment.

 Security may also be created over shares that are dematerialised and kept with a central depository.
 The company that operates Nigeria's central depository for listed shares is the Central Securities Clearing System (CSCS).
 A memorandum executed by both parties requesting the CSCS to place a 'lien' on a specific quantity of shares, or all the shares of an account owner, is required to be forwarded to the CSCS.
-'Lien' is used in this sense as a description for the security interest that is created over the shares or account.12 Legally, the nature of the security interest that is created is a floating charge over the shares and, as such, will require registration of the interest at the CAC if the party granting the security is a company.
+'Lien' is used in this sense as a description for the security interest that is created over the shares or account.17 Legally, the nature of the security interest that is created is a floating charge over the shares and, as such, will require registration of the interest at the CAC if the party granting the security is a company.

 Also, an undated letter signed by the party creating the security, authorising the lender to sell the shares in the event of default at the expiry of the loan due date, must be given to the lender, as the CSCS would require this document if the lender wishes to realise the security.

 There is an erroneous practice in Nigeria of creating a pledge over shares.
-An asset can only be pledged if it is transferable by delivery of possession.13 Usually, the owner of the shares has a share certificate that evidences entitlement to the shares concerned.
-This is not, however, a document of title, as legal title only passes to the lender when he or she becomes the registered holder of the shares rather than mere possessor of the share certificate.14 Thus, where a party purports to create a pledge over shares, the legal effect of that is a floating charge, which could be held to be void for lack of registration.15
+An asset can only be pledged if it is transferable by delivery of possession.18 Usually, the owner of the shares has a share certificate that evidences entitlement to the shares concerned.
+This is not, however, a document of title, as legal title only passes to the lender when he or she becomes the registered holder of the shares rather than mere possessor of the share certificate.19 Thus, where a party purports to create a pledge over shares, the legal effect of that is a floating charge, which could be held to be void for lack of registration.20

 Under Nigerian law, a security interest may be created over the money in bank accounts by way of a fixed or floating charge.
 A fixed charge is created over deposits in bank accounts where the parties expressly state that they have created a fixed charge over the bank account, which must be adequately and sufficiently described in the security document; and the bank or security trustee must have control of how the funds deposited into that account are managed or dealt with.